ImplicitlyGus/OBS-Wall-Setups/README.md

 # Wall OBS Setup

-A drag-and-drop solution to easily setup OBS for use with Specnr's wall macro scripts
+A drag-and-drop solution to setup OBS for use with Specnr's (and potentially other) various wall macro scripts - made by Feinberg.

 # Usage